Please Don't Go (KC and the Sunshine Band song): Double You version

 Italian Eurodance group Double You released a cover version of "Please Don't Go" in 1992 by ZYX Music.
 Produced by Roberto Zanetti, the song earned multiple gold and platinum status and became a hit in Europe.
 The record was also moderately successful in North America and in the UK.
 In 2005, Double You released "Please Don't Go 2005" on Triple B Records in collaboration with artist Don Cartel.
 The single hit the Dutch Mega Top 100 chart at number 40 and the Pepsi Chart at number 38.
+The accompanying music video was directed by Giacomo De Simone and filmed in Massa, Italy.